cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

    building and distributing your package is taken care of by `GitHub Actions`_ when you publish a `GitHub Release`_.
+   For more information,
+   see the section :ref:`The Release workflow`.

 This section gives a short overview of how you can build and distribute your package